MagicCap/MagicCap/docs/index.md

 On this page, you should find everything you need to know to use MagicCap.

-## Requirements
-Linux requires `gnome-screenshot` for this to work.
-The application should not be ran as root.

 ## Installation/Configuration
 You can grab the latest MagicCap release from [here](https://github.com/JakeMakesStuff/MagicCap/releases).
 From here, you can install it like you would any other application.
 To configure it, simply click/right click the icon in your taskbar and select "Config".
 You will be greeted with the GUI: